pushrocks/smartdata/docs/index.md

 }
 let myCollection = myDb1.getCollectionByName<myObject>(myObject)

-// start to instantiate classes from scratch or database
+// start to instantiate instances of classes from scratch or database

+let localObject = new MyObject({
+    property1: 'hi',
+    property2: 2
+})
+localObject.save() // saves the object to the database
 ```

 > Alert: You NEVER instantiate a collection.